dataforgoodfr/12_bloom/data_science/README.md

 ## Data files and sources

-### Hosting
+### Structure

+Relevant data or references to data sources are stored in the `data` folder.

+The `data` folder is subdivided into a `raw` (for data directly obtained from outside sources and "re-hosted" on our repo) and a `processed` folder (for datasets we produce from `raw` data).

+Ideally, for tracability, processed data should be accompanied by the script used to generate it from raw data.

+### Hosting/download large data files

-To host large data files directly on github, use Git Large File Storage (https://git-lfs.com/).
+To host or download large data files directly on/from github, use Git Large File Storage (https://git-lfs.com/).

+Make sure to track the extension of large data files as explained in point 2. of https://git-lfs.com/.

+Here is a list of tracking commands for some large data formats currently hosted on GH:

+`git lfs track "*.shp"`

 ### Documenting